How to Host a Jane's Walk

 Jane's Walks are one hour in length (total) and the routes must loop to where they started.

 1 km takes about 15 minutes to walk, so ensure that your route is short enough to give you time to stop and talk.
 For example, if your route is 1.5 km, you will have 40 minutes to talk, divided by the amount of stops you want to take along the route.
+The average pace of walkers is slower.

-Jane’s Walks begin and end in the same place
+Jane’s Walks begin and end in the same place.

 Think about starting/ending your walk at a place where participants can gather afterwards (like a cafe or a park) to connect.
 You never know what kinds of new ideas, initiatives, and relationships will emerge on a Jane’s Walk!